 Integrating computer technologies with humanities research.
 Utilizing computational tools to retrieve, analyze, and visually represent data.
 Exploring multimodal ways of communicating and circulating scholarship.
 Curating online collections.
 Teaching and learning in new formats.
 The Simpson Center supports the swiftly growing field of digital humanities in a number of ways.

-- Digital Humanities Commons, an annual program of summer support for faculty and doctoral students
+- Digital Humanities Summer Fellowships, an annual program of summer support for faculty and doctoral students

 - Partnership with the University of Victoria’s Digital Humanities Summer Institute

 - Demystifying Digital Humanities Workshop Series